2025–26 DFB-Pokal: Suspensions

-If a player receives five yellow cards in the competition, he will then be suspended from the next cup match.
-Similarly, receiving a second yellow card suspends a player from the next cup match.
-If a player receives a direct red card, they will be suspended a minimum of one match, but the German Football Association reserves the right to increase the suspension.
+If a player received five yellow cards in the competition, he was then suspended from the next cup match.
+Similarly, receiving a second yellow card suspended a player from the next cup match.
+If a player received a direct red card, they were suspended a minimum of one match, but the German Football Association reserved the right to increase the suspension.

 International qualification

-The winners of the DFB-Pokal earn automatic qualification for the league stage of next year's edition of the UEFA Europa League.
-If they have already qualified for the UEFA Champions League through position in the Bundesliga, then the spot will go to the team in sixth place, and the league's UEFA Conference League play-off round spot will go to the team in seventh place.
-The winners will also host the DFL-Supercup at the start of the next season, and will face the champions of the previous year's Bundesliga, unless the same team wins the Bundesliga and the DFB-Pokal, completing a double.
-In that case, the runners-up of the Bundesliga will take the spot and host instead.
+The winners of the DFB-Pokal earned automatic qualification for the league stage of next year's edition of the UEFA Europa League.
+If they had already qualified for the UEFA Champions League through position in the Bundesliga, then the spot went to the team in sixth place, and the league's UEFA Conference League play-off round spot went to the team in seventh place.
+The winners will also host the Franz Beckenbauer Supercup at the start of the next season, and will face the champions of the previous year's Bundesliga, unless the same team won the Bundesliga and the DFB-Pokal, completing a double.
+In that case, the runners-up of the Bundesliga took the spot and hosted instead.

 Schedule

-The Olympiastadion in Berlin will host the final.
+The Olympiastadion in Berlin hosted the final.

-All draws will generally be held on a Sunday evening after each round (unless noted otherwise).
+All draws were generally held on a Sunday evening after each round (unless noted otherwise).

-The rounds of the 2025–26 competition are scheduled as follows:
+The rounds of the 2025–26 competition were scheduled as follows: